 Yes you would have thought I learnt this from number three.
 But no, I’ve still not grasped this fact.
 Hence a difficult conversation with my child about this birthday card that Daddy got.
 Fun times.

-Using it to check the jumper they are bringing home has their name in it is apparently too much to ask.
 My child has come home with someone else’s jumper on several occasions.
 Not to mention the time he came home with his and another one, because I always send him in wearing two jumpers????!!!
 Then there are the times he comes home minus jumper completely.
 I am often found at the start of the school day rummaging through the dreaded ‘Jumper Dumper.’

 6 Christmas starts early.